How are your programs operating during the COVID-19 pandemic?

 2.)
 Carry their own Epipen and benadryl (diphenhydramine) at all times and show the staff where they keep it.
 We recommend parents give an extra Epipen to the Camp Director at overnight camps.
 Our staff carry benadryl but we can not carry Epipens since they are prescription medication.

 3.)
-Communicate with staff and be willing to ask answers of the cook if they are uncertain about food ingredients at overnight camps.
+Communicate with staff and be willing to ask the cook if they are uncertain about food ingredients at overnight camps.

 What happens if the weather conditions are unpleasant or hazardous?

-As an outdoor school we enjoy spending camp summer days outside, rain and shine, only retreating to indoor spaces in rare instances of lightning or hazardous wind conditions.
+As an outdoor school we enjoy spending camp summer days outside, rain and shine.
 At many of our parks, we have limited or no indoor space and with the increased threat of summer wildfire smoke in Western Washington, it is necessary to have a plan in place to ensure the safety of our campers and staff.

 If there is potential for hazardous air quality, we will monitor conditions and will consult the Washington Department of Ecology website for updates on local air quality.
 If threat levels at the nearest monitoring sites to our camps are deemed unsafe for staff and campers by the Program Director we will cancel camp.